brimdata/super/book/src/super-sql/expressions/cast.md

 ### Errors

-Casts attempted between a value and a type that are not defined result in a structured error of the form of:
+Casts attempted between a value and a type that are not permitted result in a structured error of the form of:
 ```
 {message:"cannot cast to <target>", on:<val>}